Eerwah Vale, Queensland: History

 The township was originally known as Eerwah, after its nearby summit, Mount Eerwah.
-In 1890 the name of the Eerwah Post Office was changed to Mount Eerwah Post Office.
+In 1890, the name of the Eerwah Post Office was changed to Mount Eerwah Post Office.
 This post office serviced Main Camp during the construction of the Caboolture to Gympie section of the North Coast railway line.
 It was run by Mr Edward H Arundell.

-The first Mount Eerwah Provisional School No. 619 (1890 to 1891) was for the children of railway construction workers.
+The first Mount Eerwah Provisional School operated from 1890 to 1891 and was for the children of railway construction workers.

-After the railway line was completed settlement moved closer to the new Eumundi Railway Station.
+After the railway line was completed, settlement moved closer to the new Eumundi railway station.

-Mount Eerwah State School No. 1399 (22 July 1913 to 31 May 1917) was situated on the Eumundi Kenilworth Road (opposite Ceylon Road).
-This area was known as "Koojarewon" but a State School of a similar name existed at Highfields, near Toowoomba, so it changed to Mount Eerwah.
+The second Mount Eerwah State School opened on 22 July 1913 and closed on 31 May 1917.
+It was situated on the Eumundi Kenilworth Road (opposite Ceylon Road).
+This area was known as "Koojarewon" but a State School of a similar name already existed at Highfields, near Toowoomba, so it changed to Mount Eerwah.
 This school building was later moved to become the Brown's Creek Provisional School.

-Brown's Creek State School No. 1156 opened on 29 January 1918 and closed on 23 August 1936.
+Brown's Creek State School opened on 29 January 1918 and closed on 23 August 1936.
 This school was located on the south side of King Creek near its junction with Browns Creek, in the locality currently called Eerwah Vale.

-The first mention of Eerwah Vale locality is in relation to the local residents unanimously deciding to build a public hall at 'Eerwah Vale.'
+In 1924, the first mention of Eerwah Vale locality was in relation to the local residents unanimously deciding to build a public hall at "Eerwah Vale".

 Eerwah Vale Provisional School opened on 15 June 1925.
-In 1932 it became Eerwah Vale State School.
+In 1932, it became Eerwah Vale State School.
 It closed in 1963.
 It was at 438 Eumundi Kenilworth Road (26.4723°S 152.8948°E).

+Between 2008 and 2013, the whole of Eerwah Vale (and the rest of the Shire of Noosa) was within Sunshine Coast Region.